QuorTech/BSC_HRIS/privacy-policy.md

 - **Improved Efficiency:** Eliminates paper-based tracking, saving time and resources.
 - **Increased Accuracy:** Minimizes manual data entry errors.
 - **Transparency:** Provides a clear view of leave balances and attendance history.

+## Location Permissions

+### Permissions Overview

+The app requests access to your device’s location to provide certain features and functionalities:

+- **Precise Location:** This permission allows the app to use GPS or network-based methods to determine your exact location.
+- **Approximate Location:** This permission provides a general location based on nearby cell towers or Wi-Fi networks.

+### Usage of Location Data

+- **Attendance Tracking:** We use your precise location to verify attendance at specific locations (e.g., school premises) to ensure accurate records.
+- **Leave Requests:** Approximate location may be used for location-based leave request validation if necessary.

+### Data Privacy

+- **No Data Sharing:** We do not share your location data with third parties.
+It is used solely within the app for the functionalities described.
+- **Data Security:** Location data is handled securely and only stored as required for the app's functionality.

 ## Benefits